-HERE IS A LITTLE BIT ABOUT THE traditional Waldorf DOLL
+HERE IS A LITTLE BIT ABOUT THE Ringalina DOLL

 This is the Ringalina Doll.
 Unlike her ancestor “the traditional Waldorf doll” her arms and legs are attached and not cut from a continued piece of fabric.
 I have been using this pattern for the past 30 years to create doll.
 I first to learn the art of doll making from my sister in Germany.
 This type of doll is wonderful for the child older than five, but I have seen many parents wanting them for younger children as well.
 The dolls allow dressing and undressing and styling the hair, all things the older child loves to do.